 Ginny only watched Harry.
 They were talking about wands, when suddenly the ceiling overhead burst into light as the sun rose, and a massive explosion filled the Great Hall when red and green flames met in the center of the circle, and Tom Riddle lay dead at her feet.

-She stared at the body for a moment, but looked across at Harry.
-Their eyes met.
-Then Hermione was charging across to Harry and jumping on him and screaming as Ron was hugging both of them, and Ginny found herself next to Harry with her arms around him for the first time since last summer, and they were surrounded by a mass of screaming people and house–elves and centaurs and Hagrid.
+She stared at the body for a moment, then looked across at Harry.
+Their eyes met, but Hermione was charging across to Harry and jumping on him and screaming as Ron was hugging them both, and Ginny found herself next to Harry with her arms around him for the first time since last summer, and they were surrounded by a mass of screaming people and house–elves and centaurs and Hagrid.

 When the cheers and the celebrations had died away, and the tables had reappeared and people began to sit, Ginny found herself back with her family.
 She didn’t try to look for Harry, content this day to leave him for others.
 She rested her head on her mum’s shoulder and looked towards the side of the room where the bodies of fallen friends and family lay.
 Her eyes began to fill with tears.
 George and Percy were with Fred again, and Ginny knew that as today wore on and when she awoke tomorrow his death would not seem real.
 She did not know what the world would be like without Fred.